-Our U.S.-history-themed Question of the Month for July – emailed just before the July 4th holiday – asked NJC alumni whom they consider to be the most consequential U.S. Supreme Court chief justice of all time.
+Our U.S.-history-themed Question of the Month for July – emailed just before the July 4th holiday – asked NJC alumni whom they consider to be the all-time most consequential chief justice of the United States.

 Respondents could vote for up to three chief justices, and the 377 judges who participated cast 842 total votes.

 Many, if not most, legal historians consider the fourth and longest-serving chief justice, John Marshall, to have been the most impactful because he wrote the majority opinion in Marbury v.
 Madison (1803), which established the supremacy of the high court in matters of constitutionality.
 But Marshall finished a close second in our poll with 263 votes.

 The leading vote getter, with 271, was Earl Warren, who wrote the majority opinion in the landmark civil rights case of Brown v.
 Board of Education (1954).